 Download LG G7 ThinQ Wallpapers

 Ranting aside, the new LG flagships do bring about quite a few stock wallpapers for our aging devices.
 They’re all pretty much similar too.
 The wallpapers below are high quality compressed images.
 We’ve packed the full-sized wallpapers into a zip archive that you can download from either of the two links below.
-It contains 33 FHD+ stock wallpapers from the LG G7 ThinQ.
+It contains 33 FHD+ wallpapers.

 You may download these wallpapers but they are not actually the stock wallpapers.
 We mistakenly shared them from a wrong source.
-They will soon be replaced by the real LG G7 ThinQ wallpapers.
 Sorry for the inconvenience!

 Update: LG G7 ThinQ Stock Wallpapers

 We just got our hands on the real stock wallpapers from the LG G7 ThinQ.
 You can download them from below.
 There are a total of 19 high-quality wallpapers in 4K resolution.
 The resolution of the wallpaper is 1440 x 3120 px.
 Download the wallpapers in JPEG quality directly from our server.
 If you want the wallpaper in PNG format, download the zip file instead.
 The wallpapers have been extracted from the KDZ firmware file (G710TM10d_00_TMO_US_OP_0525.kdz) for the T-Mobile variant of the LG G7 ThinQ which you can download from here.

 - LG G5 Stock Wallpapers and Live Wallpapers